VIKASNI-S/Deep-Learning-Lab/Lab-5/README.md

-CNN Training & Optimization on Oxford-IIIT Pet Dataset
+CNN Training and Optimization on Oxford-IIIT Pet Dataset Overview

-This project explores Convolutional Neural Network (CNN) training and optimization using the Oxford-IIIT Pet Dataset.
-All images are resized to 224×224×3 for model training.
+This project studies CNN training and optimization using the Oxford-IIIT Pet Dataset.
+Images are resized to 224×224×3 for multi-class pet breed classification.

 Experiments

-The study investigates the impact of:
+The project evaluates:

 Weight initialization

-Regularization techniques
+Regularization

 Batch Normalization